-The hospitality industry has seen a year like no other in our lifetime.
+The hospitality industry and the hotel tech has seen a year like no other in our lifetime.
 Standard operating procedures are out the window for many as we try to understand and adapt to what everyone calls “the new normal.”
 Thankfully at this point, vaccines are on the way and hopefully, we’ll be able to collectively stamp out COVID-19 around the world.

 The pandemic has made many in the hospitality industry rethink things from the ground up.
 Forecasting months in advance is much more challenging and many hotels have resorted to forecasting weeks or days in advance.
 Customer service and guest experience have taken new priorities.

 Thankfully, technology has enabled hotels to adapt more quickly than otherwise possible, whether through expanding contactless systems, building a more robust direct booking or loyalty program, focusing on local markets, or just refocusing on the fundamentals.
 Below are some of the major trends we noticed in our conversations with hoteliers and hotel tech professionals in 2020.